Helmholtz-UFZ/MiniSpecFirmware/README.md

 Then open a terminal and send the appropiate *User Commands* (see below).

-**Attention:** Check that both jumper on **CN2** are removed, and the NRST is not connected (see also next section).
+**Attention:** Check that both jumper on **CN2** are removed, and the NRST is not connected (see also next section) otherwise the board is reset on connect or the communication is corrupted.

 Program the board
 ------------------

+**Copy-Paste Image**

+The simplest method is to flash a binary image to the board.
+Therefore connect the Usb-Cable to the PC and wait until the board is recognized as Device (Mass Storage like an ordinary USB flash drive).
+Then simply copy the imgage to this drive.
+During copy the LED (LD1) on the ST-Link should ficker greenish/yellowish and stop blinking if the flashing is done.
+Now you can start have fun :)

+**with AC6 Tool**

-To programm the MCU on nukleo board use the tool *AC6* aka. *System Workbench for STM32*.
+To programm the MCU on nucleo board use the tool *AC6* aka. *System Workbench for STM32*.

-To successfully connect the board both jumper on **CN2** must be set and the NRST Signal between the upper cuttable Part to the actual Nucleo Board must be wired.
+To successfully connect the board **both jumper on CN2 must be set** and the NRST Signal between the upper cuttable Part to the actual Nucleo Board must be wired.
+See *Differences in usage with HW-Versions-Change 2.0 to 2.1* for the correct Pins.
-Therefor connect Pin5 on CN4 with Pin14 on CN7 with a simple flying wire.

 Implementet User Comands